preames/public-notes/unintended-instructions.rst

 * Scavenge a register, and use the register form of the instruction.
 Immediate can be materialized into the register in as many steps as needed to avoid encoding an unintended instruction in the byte stream.
 * For associative operations, we can split a single instruction into two each which performs part of the operation.  (e.g. ``or eax, -0x10fef100`` can become the sequence ``or eax, -0x10000000; or eax, -0x00fef100``)

+Non-PC relative displacements are analogous, and can be handle similiarly.

 Alignment Sleds
 ===============

 An alignment sled is a string of bytes which cause all possibly disassembly streams to align to a single stream.
 A trivial instance of such a sequence is a single byte nop repeated 15 times.
-The G-Free paper claims that a 9 byte sequence is sufficient, and smaller sequences are likely possible in manner specific cases (but not in general).
+The G-Free paper claims that a 9 byte sequence is sufficient, and smaller sequences are likely possible in many specific cases (but not in general).
+I have not checked their claim, and would want to fuzz extensively before trusting it.

 There are two forms of alignment sleds distinguished by their placement before or after the containing intended instruction.
 (We'll assume here that an unintended instruction crossing multiple intended instructions has already been handled, so for this discussion we'll assume exactly one containing intended instruction.)
 Each has restrictions on when it can be legally used.

 Pre Align Sled
 ++++++++++++++

 The idea behind an pre-align sled is a bit subtle.
-The goal of a pre-align sled is to eliminate gadgets ending with the unintented instruction, not the removal of the unintended instruction itself.
+The goal of a pre-align sled is to eliminate gadgets ending with a particular unintented instruction, not the removal of the unintended instruction itself.

 Such a sled is placed *before* the containing instruction.
 Note that the unintended instruction itself is not removed.
-Instead, the alignment ensures that any misaligned sequence starting *before* the container intended instruction can't reach said instruction.
+Instead, the alignment ensures that any misaligned sequence starting *before* the container instruction can't reach said unintended instruction.
 It does not prevent the attacker from branching directly to the start of the unintended instruction or to any byte between the start of the containing intended instruction and the start of the targeted unintended instruction.

 As a result, an pre alignment sled is only useful when a) the targeted unintended instruction can be allowed to execute (but not suffix a gadget), and b) the disassembly of all sequences starting with offsets after the beginning of the containing intended instruction are innocuous.  (i.e. do not form an interesting gadget)